- Academic Chairs

 For those students who are planning to major in art the first two years of study will reflect the basic foundations.
 To transfer to a university or college with a parallel program in art, you must maintain a minimum 2.0 GPA in all general education and art classes.
 Students should work closely with a transfer specialist at the university they hope to attend to ensure their EFSC courses align with the university's prerequisite requirements.

-The course sequence and class search links to the left will help you explore specific requirements.
+The course sequence and custom visual arts class search pages will help you explore specific requirements.
 Plus please feel free to visit our classes and talk with our students and faculty — welcome to the arts.

 Training for the Next Stage

 EFSC Graduate & Award-winning Artist

 I am a first generation college student, who began in the dual enrollment program.
 The passion and love for the arts exhibited by the students and the teachers alike encouraged me beyond words.
 My professors honored my work in so many ways, and gave me the confidence to continue my education at UCF.
 Their support has gotten me through many hard times, and I wouldn't trade my experience at Eastern Florida for the world.